On this page

 Welcome to St. Mike’s!

-St. Michael’s College is one of the largest and most vibrant colleges in the Faculty of Arts & Science at the U of T.
+Welcome to St. Michael’s College in the Faculty of Arts & Science at the University of Toronto!

 To begin, we should note that we offer writing and research support through St. Mike’s Research Help Centre, along with the Personal Librarian Program for first-year students through the John M. Kelly Library.
 St. Michael’s is proud to have the largest College library on campus, a completely refurbished commuter lounge and café, a motivated student government, and a wide range of student clubs, activities and services.